-- After dissolved solids build up in a boiler, the equipment needs to “blow down” in order to send the impurities down the drain.
-Prior to the installation of the boiler water filtration equipment, they were blowing down approximately 4500 gallons of waste water per day.
+- After dissolved solids build up in a boiler, the equipment needs to under go “blow down” in order to scour the impurities down the drain.
+Prior to the installation of the boiler feed water filtration equipment, they were blowing down approximately 4500 gallons of wasted water each day.

-- Feed water to boiler was 210 parts per million (TDS), or 12 grains per gallon on average.
+- Boiler feed water was 210 parts per million (TDS), or 12 grains per gallon on average.
 Heating water with a high level of TDS causes significant scale build-up.
 Heating elements in the boiler have to heat through the scale before reaching the water, thus causing high energy use.
 For boilers, it’s best to have no more than 3-5 grains per gallon or ideally, less than one grain per gallon!

 - Lower the TDS rate, through boiler water filtration, thereby decreasing the amount of blow-downs and improve energy efficiency.